Call for Pre-Conference Workshops

 - Other dimensions in the expectations below that are not explicitly listed in these criteria.

-The workshop chairs will appoint a number of reviewers who will provide written assessments of the proposals against the criteria listed above.
-Their reports will be considered by the workshop chairs who will jointly decide upon the selected workshops (subject to the notes on COIs listed below).
-The final decisions will be made by the workshop chairs via consensus and judgment; we will not simply add up scores assigned to the different criteria.
+Workshop submissions will be assessed through a light single-blind review process.
+The Reviewers will provide written assessments of the proposals against the criteria listed above.
+Their reports will be considered by the Workshop Chairs alongwith the notes prepared by the Workshop Chairs themselves about the proposals regarding the constraints listed below.
+The final decisions will be made by the Workshop Chairs via consensus and judgment; we will not simply add up scores assigned to the different criteria.

 Hard Constraints/Workshop Requirements

-- Managing Chair and Reviewer Conflicts of Interest
+- Managing Workshop Chairs’ and Reviewers’ Conflicts of Interest

-- The workshop chairs cannot be organizers nor give invited talks at any workshop, but can submit papers and give contributed talks.
+- The Workshop Chairs cannot be Workshop Organizers nor give invited talks at any workshop, but can submit papers and give contributed talks.

-- Workshop organizers cannot give invited talks at the workshops they organize.
-They can give an introduction to the workshop and/or act as a panel moderator.
+- Workshop Organizers cannot give invited talks at the workshops they organize.
+They can give an introduction to the workshop and/or act as a Panel Moderator, along with helping moderate the workshop itself, if necessary.

-- Workshop organizers should state in their proposal how they will manage conflicts of interest in assessing submitted contributions.
-At a minimum, an organizer should not be involved in assessing a submission from someone within the same organization.
+- Workshop Organizers should state in their proposal how they will manage conflicts of interest in assessing submitted workshop contributions, if accepted.
+At a minimum, an organizer should not be involved in assessing a submission from someone who shares their organization.

 Other Guidance and Expectations for Workshop Proposals

 - We encourage and expect diversity in the organizing team and speakers.
-This includes diversity of viewpoint and thinking regarding the topics discussed at the workshop, gender, ethnicity, affiliations, seniority, geographic location, etc. If a workshop is part of a series, the organizer list should include people who have not organized in the past.
+This includes diversity of viewpoint and thinking regarding the topics discussed at the workshop, gender, ethnicity, affiliations, seniority, geographic location, etc. If a workshop is part of a series, the organizer list should include people who have not helped organize the series in the past.
 Organizers should articulate how they have addressed diversity in their proposal in each of these senses.

-- Since the goal of the workshop is to generate discussion, sufficient time and structure need to be included in the program for this.
+- Since the goal of the workshop is to generate discussion, sufficient time and structure needs to be included in the program for facilitating this.
 Proposals should explicitly articulate how they will encourage broad discussion.

-- Workshop proposals should list explicitly what the problems are they would like to see solved, or at least advances made, as part of their workshop.
-They should explain why these are important problems and how the holding of their proposed workshop will contribute to their solution.
+- Workshop proposals should explicitly list what problem areas they would like to provide solutions for, or make advances towards, as a part of their workshop.
+They should explain why these are important problems and how the holding of their proposed workshop will contribute towards a solution.

 - We encourage workshop submissions of varying lengths and scopes.
-Organizers should state whether their workshops are meant to be large-attendance talk format or small group presentations.
+Organizers should state whether their workshops are meant to be large-attendance talk format or small-group discussions format.
 Organizers should articulate what they hope to achieve from the format proposal beyond the talks listed.

 - Workshops should allow for choice of attendance based on content.
 Good workshops will put talk titles up publicly prior to site publication and note the archival status of their submissions.
 Organizers should articulate how they will do this.

 - Organizing a workshop is a complex task, and proposals should outline the organizational experience and skills of the proposed organizers (as a team).
-We encourage junior researchers to be involved in workshop organization, but prefer some collective experience in organizing a complex event.
+We encourage junior researchers to be involved in workshop organization, but prefer some collective experience as a part of organizing the event.

 Frequently Asked Questions

-Workshop Series: We neither encourage nor discourage workshops on topics that have appeared before.
+We neither encourage nor discourage workshops on topics that have appeared before.
 Membership in an existing sequence of workshops is irrelevant in the assessment of a workshop proposal (it neither helps nor hinders).
 Workshop proposals will be evaluated solely on their merits for this year’s conference.
-Please indicate if your workshop is part of an ongoing series (at other conferences).
+If your workshop is a part of an ongoing series (at other conferences), please do indicate that. - Overlapping Proposals

-Overlapping Proposals: We will not forcibly merge proposals.
+We will not forcibly merge proposals.
 If multiple strong proposals are submitted on similar topics, we will choose a single proposal to accept.
 We will then reach out to the organizers of the rejected proposals to ask whether they would like us to share their proposals with the organizers of the accepted workshop.
-The organizers of the accepted workshop may then optionally initiate a merge.
+The organizers of the accepted workshop may then optionally initiate a merge. - Workshop Modalities